Langlands-Rapoport Conjecture Over Function Fields

 \section{Introduction}

-According to Langlands's philosophy it is highly desirable to understand the cohomology of Shimura varieties, as they naturally carry both Hecke and Galois actions.
-Thus, in particular, it is interesting to ask about the possible descriptions of the zeta functions of these varieties.
-Concerning this, Langlands made a conjecture about the structure of mod $p$ points of Shimura varieties, from which the expression of the zeta function of a Shimura variety as a product of automorphic $L$-functions follows.
+According to Langlands' philosophy it is highly desirable to understand the cohomology of Shimura varieties, as they carry Hecke and Galois symmetries that can be used to relate Automorphic representations to Galois representations.
+This correspondence is supposed to be canonical, and this brings one to study the zeta functions associated to these varieties.
+Concerning this, Langlands made a conjecture about the structure of mod $p$ points of Shimura varieties, from which the expression of the zeta function of certain Shimura varieties as a product of automorphic $L$-functions follows.
 The conjecture was made more precise by Kottwitz \cite{Ko2} and consequently refined by Langlands and Rapoport \cite{LR}.
 This conjecture provides a conceptual group theoretic description of mod $p$ points of Shimura varieties.
 As an evidence for the conjecture, Langlands and Rapoport proved the conjecture for simple Shimura varieties of PEL types A and C, under the assumption of Grothendieck's standard conjectures and the Tate conjecture for varieties over finite fields, and the Hodge conjecture for abelian varieties.
 Following work of many authors, including Morita, Milne, Pfau, Deligne, Reimann, Zink, Kottwitz \cite{Ko3} proved the conjecture for PEL Shimura varieties of type A and C and according to technical issues arising in the general set up, Kisin, considerably later, proved the conjecture for Shimura varieties of \emph{abelian type} with \emph{hyperspecial} level structure \cite{Kis}.
 Recall that the Shimura varieties of abelian type are exactly those which fulfill the Deligne conception of Shimura varieties \cite{De3}.
-Indeed, concerning the issue of existence of canonical integral model for Shimura varieties, this assumption is essential even for stating the conjecture.
+Indeed, concerning the issue of existence of canonical integral model for Shimura varieties, this assumption seems to be essential even for stating the conjecture.\\

-In this article we formulate the Langlands-Rapoport conjecture for the moduli stacks of global $\CG$-shtukas.
-We further implement the local theory of global $\CG$-shtukas and their uniformization theory, which we developed in \cite{AH_Local} and \cite{AH_Global}, to establish a proof of the conjecture in the following general set up.